Heat Sink Fins Natural Convection CFD: Thermal Analysis Validation in Fluent

 - Reference [1]: Liou, Hung-Jyun, Shwin-Chung Wong, and Yi-Cheng Lin.
 “Revisit on the natural convection from horizontal multi-channel rectangular-fin heat sinks.”
 International Journal of Thermal Sciences171 (2022): 107232.

-Simulation Process: CFD Modeling of Heat Sink Natural Convection in Fluent
+Simulation Process: Modeling Buoyancy in ANSYS Fluent

-h (paper) | h (CFD Simulation) | Error | |
+| h (paper) | h (CFD Simulation) | Error | |

-Channel 1 | 3.11 | 3.07 | 1.3% |
+| Channel 1 | 3.11 | 3.07 | 1.3% |

-Channel 2 | 3.49 | 3.45 | 1.1% |
+| Channel 2 | 3.49 | 3.45 | 1.1% |

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.